Ras-hi/GFG_Hackathon/README.md

 # Important Technical components of the Project:

 Our webpage has made use of the following techstack:
-1. HTML5 which has been used as the primary markup language to design the page and CSS3 which has subsequently been utilized to describe the presentation of the webpage.

-2. JavaScript, ExpressJS and NodeJS, which have been leveraged to script the website and employ server side rendering as well as for building the user interface.
+1. JavaScript, ExpressJS and NodeJS, which have been leveraged to script the website and employ server side rendering as well as for building the user interface.
 NodeJS has been specifically exploited for client side and server side development.
 EJS or Embedded JS has been used to create dynamic pages, as shown in the link for the website.

-3. MongoDB Atlas has been used to deploy the database on the Google Cloud platform.
+2. MongoDB Atlas has been used to deploy the database on the Google Cloud platform.

 An aggregate of two machine learning models have been implemented in the project:
 1. Fish Species Detection Model: